AElfProject/aelf-community/getstarted.md

 ## Prerequisites

-Before submitting code to Kubernetes, you should first complete the following prerequisites.
+Before submitting code to aelf, you should first complete the following prerequisites.
 Completing these steps will make your first contribution easier:

 ### Create a GitHub account